ADGEfficiency/adgefficiency.github.io/_posts/2016-12-12-imbalance-price-visualization.md

 ![]({{ "/assets/imba_vis/time_series.png"}})

-**Figure 1 - A plot of the imbalance price from 2015 to 2017**
+**Figure 1 - A plot of the Imbalance Price from 2015 to 2017**

-We can also just take a look at 2017:
+We can also just take a look at 2017.

 ```python
 plot_time_series(elexon.loc['2017-01-01':, :], 'Imbalance_price [£/MWh]', fig_name='time_series_2017.png')